ZachHaines/mini-app-challenge-movie-list/README.md

 If you do need to reference past code/Stack Overflow, write down what topics you needed extra help on.
 Then, go find these topics in the official documentation.

 ## Setup:
-- [ ] Create an empty git repository with a client and server directory.
+- [X] Create an empty git repository with a client and server directory.
-- [ ] Link this repository to a new repository on GitHub as your remote.
+- [X] Link this repository to a new repository on GitHub as your remote.

 ## Submitting the project:
-- [ ] Submit a link to your repository below.
+- [ ] Submit a link to your repository below: https://github.com/ZachHaines/mini-app-challenge-movie-list

 ## Level 0
-- [ ] Build a frontend using create-react-app in your client directory.
+- [X] Build a frontend using create-react-app in your client directory.
-- [ ] Display a list of movies from hardcoded data.
+- [X] Display a list of movies from hardcoded data.
-- [ ] You can use the following data:
+- [X] You can use the following data:
 ```js
 const movies = [
   {title: 'Mean Girls'},